Lake Texcoco Ecological Park: History

 The park occupies land in Mexico City which had previously been part of the Lake of Texcoco.
 In the Valley of Mexico, the indigenous people altered the landscape around them through the use of technology like dikes to redirect water flow from the lakes that surrounded them.
 They utilized the flooding for crops and to ensure proper maintenance of the land.
 When the Spanish colonized the area, they began a massive project to drain the lakes instead of utilizing the benefits of the floods.
 This project, called the Desagüe (drain), began in 1607, when they officially broke ground.

 The Spanish felt that the drainage of the lake was necessary because of the frequent floods that threatened to destroy buildings and the infrastructure that the Spanish had established.
 Constant maintenance of the project was necessary and in as early as 1629, the system failed and the city flooded.
 Because of this failure, engineers turned to a trench model instead of tunnels, and the construction lasted for more than 150 years.
 This project resulted in massive destruction of the land and endangered species that live in the area, such as the axolotl.

 There are ongoing issues with obtaining enough drinking water for people who live in Mexico City.
 This is partially due to the fact that the lakes were drained and the location of the city makes it difficult to funnel in new sources of water.
 Some of the current issues that the city is facing with regards to water is the management of sewage and the inequality that exists in water distribution.
 People that live in wealthier areas get access to water first while the rest of Mexico City has to wait to get their water later.

 The space had been designated for the construction of the new international airport for Mexico City.
 There were protests about the airport project, specifically a movement was created called #YoPrefieroElLago (I prefer the lake).
 This movement was built by local people who wanted to prevent the destruction of the land and ensure that their land was not stripped from them.
 In October 2018, while construction of the airport 15% completed, a non-binding referendum was organized by then President-elect Andrés Manuel López Obrador, in which almost 70 percent of the 1.067 million voters rejected the planned airport, choosing instead to build a new airport on the grounds of Santa Lucía Air Force Base.

 Announcement and financing

 In August 2020, the government announced the project.
 On 27 August, the Secretariat of Finance and Public Credit (SHCP) announced that the estimated cost was 17.713 billion pesos to be spent over 8 years.
-In December 2020 the National Commission of Water (Comisión Nacional del Agua or CONAGUA), said that it was investing 13 billion pesos into the project.
+In December 2020 the National Water Commission (Comisión Nacional del Agua or CONAGUA), said that it was investing 13 billion pesos into the project.